MicrosoftLearning/mslearn-fabric/Instructions/Labs/03b-medallion-lakehouse.md

     display(dfdimProduct_gold.head(10))
     ```

+      This calculates the next available product ID based on the current data in the table, assigns these new IDs to the products, and then displays the updated product information.

 14. Similar to what you've done with your other dimensions, you need to ensure that your product table remains up-to-date as new data comes in. **In a new code block**, paste and run the following:

     ```python